sunm847/gcp-terraform-sensyne/README.md

 Apply terraform plan for selected environment terraform apply

-Creating Kubernetes cluster on GKE and PostgreSQL on Cloud SQL
+Creating Kubernetes cluster on GKE and PostgreSQL on Cloud SQLmain.tf

-Code structure

-│── firewall
-│   ├── main.tf
-│   └── variables.tf
-│── subnet
-│   ├── main.tf
-│   ├── outputs.tf
-│   └── variables.tf
-│── vpc
-│   ├── main.tf
-│   └── outputs.tf
-├── storage.tf
-├── cloudsql
-│   ├── main.tf
-│   ├── outputs.tf
-│   └── variables.tf

-├── main.tf
-├── outputs.tf
-└── variables.tf

-In order to keep our code clean I decided to use modules for every segment Networking(vpc, subnets and firewall) and cloudsql.
-All this modules can be maintained in separate git folders and can be called by root main.tf file.

-main.tf

 # Use the below files to Launch Demo Application
 Path = gcp-terraform-sensyne/webapp/